 by Jude Ndukwe

-Jude Ndukwe is a media aide to Chief Fani-Kayode.
+Jude Ndukwe is a political analyst who lives and works in Abuja, Nigeria.
 He tweets from @stjudendukwe.

 The opinions expressed in this article are solely those of the author.